Last Updated on

 Change in Breasts: You will notice that your nipples and areolae are larger and darker than ever before.
 They may also get tiny bumps.
 This happens due to oil glands that produce lubricating antibacterial oil to protect your nipples from cracking when you begin breastfeeding.

 Change in Feet: Your increasing foot size is due to oedema or simply swelling due to water.
-It can also happen due to the production of relaxin, the hormone meant to relax your stiff joints.
+It can also happen due to the production of relaxin, which is the hormone meant to relax your stiff joints.

 Symptoms of Pregnancy at Week 22